 Q2 2018 Advisory Risk Briefing Webinar: Process Improvement

-Organizations of all stages and industries can benefit from strategic planning and process improvement to improve operational efficiency.
+Organizations of all stages and industries can benefit from process improvement to improve operational efficiency.
 Using a variety of process improvement tools, organizations can better learn how to identify strengths and weaknesses of business processes and enable a range of improvement options to be designed and implemented.

 Register for our Q2 Advisory Risk Briefing Webinar to learn more about:

 - Basics of Lean Principles for Process Improvement

 - Where to Start and How to Make Changes

 - Your Customers - Why it Matters to Them

 Join us as Julie Eckstein, Principal, Advisory Services at Brown Smith Wallace, will discuss the current state of process improvement in the Public Sector and ways that process improvement can help your organization improve and optimize its business processes.
 With expertise in strategy, process improvement and operational efficiency, Julie has more than 30 years of experience helping for profit, nonprofit and government organizations understand the current policy environment and market changes as part of planning for the future.

 Host/CPE Sponsor: Brown Smith Wallace LLP – www.brownsmithwallace.com

 CPE Credits Earned: 1.0 total credit based on 50-minute hour